MicrosoftDocs/windows-dev-docs/landing/arm-docs/add-arm-support.md

 - [Surface Pro 9 5G](https://www.microsoft.com/en-us/d/surface-pro-9/93vkd8np4fvk)
 - [Lenovo x13s](https://www.lenovo.com/us/en/p/laptops/thinkpad/thinkpadx/thinkpad--x13s-(13-inch-snapdragon)/len101t0019)

-If you are looking to set up virtual machines (VMs) running Windows on Arm to support CI and testing, consider:
+For help setting up a virtual machine (VM) running Windows on Arm to support CI and testing, see [Quickstart: Create a Windows on Arm virtual machine in the Azure portal](./create-arm-vm.md).

+- Read the Azure blog announcement of general availability for [Azure Virtual Machines with Ampere Altra Arm-based processors](https://azure.microsoft.com/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/) with the ability to run Arm64-based versions of Windows 11 Pro and Enterprise.

-- [Windows 11 on Arm Insider Preview (VHDX)](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewARM64): With Windows 11 on Arm, you can create local Windows on Arm VMs using Hyper-V and the Windows Insider VHDX. *Arm64 VMs are only supported on devices that meet the prerequisites.
+- Learn more about the [Windows 11 on Arm Insider Preview (VHDX)](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewARM64) for creating a local Windows on Arm VM using Hyper-V and the Windows Insider VHDX. *Arm64 VMs are only supported on devices that meet the prerequisites.
+Creating Arm64 VMs is not supported on x64 hardware - you will need to host the VM in the cloud, see the quickstart link above.

-- [Azure Virtual Machines with Ampere Altra Arm-based processors](https://azure.microsoft.com/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/):  Arm64-based versions of Windows 11 Pro an Enterprise are now available to run on these Azure VMs and have been designed to run tests for CI/CD in the cloud.
-To create a Windows on Arm VM, you will need to [login to the Azure Portal](https://ms.portal.azure.com/#create/Microsoft.VirtualMachine).
-Learn more in this video ["Ask the Expert: Create Apps with Ampere-based Azure VMs"](/shows/ask-the-expert/ask-the-expert-create-apps-with-ampere-based-azure-vms).
+-  Check out the video ["Ask the Expert: Create Apps with Ampere-based Azure VMs"](/shows/ask-the-expert/ask-the-expert-create-apps-with-ampere-based-azure-vms).

 ## Step 3 - Build and test your app on Arm devices